kiwix/kiwix-js-pwa/scripts/Kiwix_JS_WikiMed_Release_Body.md

 * This app is packaged with the <<date>> English-language WikiMed archive `<<zim>>`.
 The packaged archive is located in the `archives` folder (only accessible in the portable Windows version).
 See the readme in that folder if you wish to add a different archive as the packaged ZIM;
 * You can download WikiMed in other languages from the Configuration page (see Known Issues below);
+* The Electron apps (for modern Windows or Linux) have experimental support for Full-Text searching;
 * It supports dark mode, and opening different navigable windows by right-clicking or ctrl-clicking a link (see Configuration);
 * You can print by pressing Ctrl-P or using the print icon.
 If local printers are not available (after clicking on More options...) then print to PDF and use another app to print;
 * You can open a new browsable window by right-clicking, middle-clicking or ctrl-clicking an article link (for UWP app, this only works in Service Worker mode);